teniolona/webdev-files/README.md

 # webdev-files
-Projects on Website Development /n
-During my Industrial Training at SQI College of ICT
+Projects on Website Development during my Industrial Training at SQI College of ICT